UBCSailbot/raye-boat-simulator/README.md

 5. Type the commands `mkdir -p catkin_ws/src` `cd catkin_ws` `catkin_make`.

-6. run (or update first then run if you didn't follow the naming convention in steps 4 and 5) [add_custom_ros_msg.m](/home/bruce/Sailbot/boat-simulator/Integration/add_custom_ros_msg.m) in MATLAB.
-MATLAB will have certain prompts for you to follow outputted to the MATLAB's command line output, but I personally found they were unnecessary
+6. Run (or update first if didn't follow naming convention in steps 4 and 5) [add_custom_ros_msg.m](Integration/add_custom_ros_msg.m) in MATLAB.
+MATLAB will display prompts for you to follow, but I personally found they were unnecessary

-7. run [startBoatSimulator.m](Integration/startBoatSimulator.m).
+7. Run [startBoatSimulator.m](Integration/startBoatSimulator.m).
 This launches a ROS node which subscribes to the `/rudder_winch_actuation_angle` topic and publishes to the `/sensors` topic.
 See [this](https://ubcsailbot.atlassian.net/wiki/spaces/ADA2/pages/1195147292/ROS+Topic+Names) confluence page for more details.
-You can modify constants such as wind speed and direction using the same file.
+You can modify constants such as wind speed and direction by modifying [startBoatSimulator.m](Integration/startBoatSimulator.m).
 This ROS node essentially behaves like a mock sailboat

+# Running
+Follow step 7 in Quick Start Instructions

 # Variables